 Start/finish time and location will be determined as we get closer to the date but will be in the general Lakewood/Tacoma area.
+(NOTE: we will not have wristbands for 2024)

-PACKET PICK UP - THE FRIDAY BEFORE THE RACE: Participants can pick up their race packet and bib/wristband/race sticker on the Friday before the race at a specified date/time/location (TBD each year).
-Volunteers verify the participants information and record it and/or make any necessary changes for the chip timer.
+PRE-PACKET PICK UP - THE FRIDAY BEFORE THE RACE: Participants can pick up their race packet and bib/race sticker on the Friday before the race at a specified date/time/location.
+Volunteers verify the participant's information and record it and/or make any necessary changes for the chip timer.
 This task is good for those who like to interact with people and are comfortable answering race questions.
 The Area Lead will be participating, so you will have support available.

-Start/finish time is 4pm - 7pm and location will be determined as we get closer to the date but will be in the general Lakewood/Tacoma area.
+Set up for volunteers starts at 3PM.
+Packet pick up runs from 4PM - 7PM.
+Location will be determined as we get closer to the date but will be in the general Lakewood/Tacoma area.

-SET UP SATURDAY - THE DAY BEFORE THE RACE: This is a physically demanding job in the August heat.
-Set up is from 3PM until complete (~7PM) on Saturday before the race.
-We set up the race line stanchions, the food garden, position water points, assist community partners with their set up, and set up our tents/tables/chairs.
+FIELD SET UP - THE SATURDAY BEFORE THE RACE: This is a physically demanding job in the August heat.
+We set up the race line stanchions, the food garden, position water points, assist partners/vendors with their set up, and set up our tents/tables/chairs.
 This task is just as important as those on race day.
 We provide food and bottled water to keep your energy up!
+Hydrate well before arriving.

-Start/finish time is 3pm until complete (~7pm)
+Start/finish time is 3PM until complete (~7PM) on Stadium Bowl field.